 It’s important to remember that when engaging in a third space, the primary goal is to have a conversation with God and act out of that.
 These resources and ideas are here to inspire you, but each step should always be surrounded in prayer and guided by the Holy Spirit.

-To mix things up during quarantine and find a way to get to know your neighbors in an easy way, eat a meal in your front yard/driveway to greet people that walk by!
-Engaging with your neighbors in this way can be a fun, spontaneous way to meet new people, strike up unexpected conversations, and is a great approach for those who want to go deeper with their neighbors.
-To take it one step further, you can even invite your neighbors to join on their front yards as well!
+- Driveway Dinner: To mix things up during quarantine and find a way to get to know your neighbors in an easy way, eat a meal in your front yard/driveway to greet people that walk by!

 - Prepare cinnamon rolls and OJ to share on a Saturday morning in your driveway